eeoooue/hons-moorhouse-p/ObsidianVault/00-PDD/Part2/2-03 Options.md

 Why have I chosen this tooling for the project:
 - C# has lots of support for tooling and automated testing
 - When working across disciplines, testing for established behaviours is even more valuable.

+Choice informed by the produced design of the software.
+A smaller design could be changed more rapidly in python, while C++ might only be suitable for simple designs.
+A complex design or an especially testable might be a reason to choose C# for the development tooling.

 ---